ocrmypdf/OCRmyPDF/docs/advanced.rst

 	A Tesseract environment variable that overrides the path to Tesseract's data files.

-For example, if you are testing tesseract 4.00 and don't wish to disturb use an existing tesseract 3.04 installation, you can launch OCRmyPDF as follows:
+For example, if you are testing tesseract 4.00 and don't wish to use an existing tesseract 3.04 installation, you can launch OCRmyPDF as follows:

 .. code-block:: bash